top of page

 What Happens If Rebound Is Too Fast?

 If rebound is too soft (too fast), the shock extends too quickly after a bump.
+On machines like a Polaris Ranger or CF Moto U-Force, this can lead to:

 • A bouncy or “pogo” feel